Discovering Guizhou along the Belt and Road

 Georgia E60 Highway: Linking Eurasian Corridor through Caucasus

-On November 3rd at 9 AM local time in Georgia, the tranquility of the Caucasus Mountains was shattered by the sound of cannon fire, marking the completion of Guizhou Highway Group's F4 tunnel on Georgia's E60 highway.
+On November 3rd at 9 AM local time in Georgia, the tranquility of the Caucasus Mountains was shattered by the sound of gunfire, marking the completion of Guizhou Highway Group's F4 tunnel on Georgia's E60 highway.

 This highway stands as the sole transportation link connecting Georgia to the Asia-Europe transportation trunk line.